 When setting up your fridge, it's typically recommended that you give the appliance up to 24 hours to reach the ideal temperature.
 During this time period, you'll likely hear the cooling elements working to cool down the interior.
 You can test the internal temperature by placing a refrigerator thermometer on a shelf or storing a water bottle inside.
 If you use either technique, check back after 24 hours for your results.
 Just note: Some fridges may take more or less time to cool.
 This information can be found in a user manual.

-According to Som, the optimal temperature for beer is between 45 and 55 degrees Fahrenheit.
-If you put it in the fridge, it should be kept between 34 and 36 degrees Fahrenheit.
-Plus, you'll want to make sure your sips' environment is dry and dark, and that everything is upright.
-Some fridges will include a tempered glass door to help create this environment for your drinks from the get-go.
+According to Som, the optimal temperature for beer is between 45 and 55 degrees.
+If you put it in the fridge, it should be kept between 34 and 36 degrees.
+Plus, you'll want to make sure your sips' environment is dry and dark and that everything is upright.
+Some fridges will include a tempered glass door to help create this environment for your drinks.

 How long do beer fridges last?